kmakmichael/computer_networking/readme.md

 ### Project 1: Network Discoverer
-Online interfaces are discovered by sending an ARP packet to the broadcast MAC address. replies are then sorted into answers and unresponses, the answers are parsed and printed.
+Online interfaces are discovered by sending an ARP packet to the broadcast MAC address.
+Replies are then sorted into answers and unresponses, the answers are parsed and printed.

 ### Project 2: Traceroute
 Traceroute program using scapy.